angstsmurf/spatterlight/README.md

 # Compiling

-You need macOS 10.15 Catalina and Xcode 12.
+You need macOS 10.15 Catalina or later and Xcode 12.
 Clone or download the source.
 Open the file `Spatterlight.xcodeproj` in Xcode.
 Make sure that the target is set to `Spatterlight > My Mac`.
 Press the Build & Run button.

 #